 His Debut CD, "Right City Wrong Town" was nominated Best Blues CD by Aboriginal Peoples Choice Music Awards 2013.
 David’s storytelling is a fresh take on heartbreak, loneliness, love, hope and joy with a cool summer breeze in the background.
 His music transcends an urban influence and the mystical magic of his homeland and its ancient people.
-In the songwriting is an ever-present backdrop of natural forces of nature.....wind, water and waves.
+In the songwriting is an ever-present backdrop of natural forces of nature...wind, water and waves.
 Music and natural forces are an unstoppable force says David.
 Music transcends all.

 Direction home and a re-rooting of personal beliefs inspired the writing of "Under the Raven’s Wing” in 2015.
 This homecoming took shape as a healing and deeply personal writing and recording project defining David as a gifted contemporary indigenous songwriter and singer.
 His music makes the transition from folk to rock to blues seamlessly as the songs “get personal” one minute with Can’t Take You With Me or Brothers and Sisters and then “exploding into universal themes” like Northwind Track and Whispering Wind painting the scenery for the journey home.
-This music seems to navigate universal mysteries and personal journeys and roll them into a single song that just has to be shared with you.
+This "healing" music tends to navigate universal mysteries and personal journeys and roll them into a single song that just has to be shared with you.